 Their logic is simple but very pathological.
 It is represented by the words like these: “I didn’t do anything wrong.”
 “Only if he (or she) changed…my life would be better.”
 “I don’t need to change.
 He (or she) needs to change”.

 Do you see?
-This “Everyone but me needs to change” attitude is actually causing their stuckness in the situation.
-However, this is tricky logic, and it is not as clearly seen in the conversation as you think, and many therapists need help seeing through the real issue at first.
-I could not see it either when I was younger, but with experience, I can identify the core issue more and more.
+This “Everyone but me needs to change” attitude is actually causing their stuck-ness in the situation.
+Yet, this is tricky logic.
+It is not as clearly seen in the conversation as you think.
+Many therapists need help seeing through the real issue at first.
+I couldn’t recognize it when I was younger.
+With experience, I can figure out the core issue more easily.

 Why?